quilavad/TNHScoreBreakdown/README.md

 ## Configuring

-This overlay has its own `config.js` file seperate from `TNHScoreLog`'s, with all the same options, as well as an option to have the breakdown hidden or visible at the start of a run.
+This overlay has its own `config.js` file seperate from `TNHScoreLog`'s, with all the same options in addition to some new ones.
+The score breakdown can configured to be hidden or visible at the start of a run.
 By default, it starts hidden.
+Custom hold names can be set for levels without official names.
+The stealth and hitless bonus lost alert sounds can also be customized.